-Orange County actively promotes neighborhood/community organizations and the regular conduct of neighborhood meetings by participating in meetings and maintaining ongoing contact with neighborhood organization representatives, especially in low- and moderate-income areas in need of community development assistance.
+Orange County actively promotes neighborhood/community organizations and engages the community by conducting or participating in neighborhood meetings and maintaining ongoing contact with neighborhood organization representatives, especially in low- and moderate-income areas in need of community development assistance.
 These neighborhood meetings give County representatives an opportunity to share information about the Citizen Participation Plan process.
-Citizens and community leaders can interact with and share concerns or recommendations with

-County representatives.
-Interested parties/groups may review old or new program issues or activities, and may solicit input on projects they are considering for their area under any programs covered by the Consolidated Plan (a five-year strategic plan for the use of federal dollars), prior to submitting a proposal through their organization to the Housing and Community Development Division.
+Citizens and community leaders can interact with and share concerns or recommendations with County representatives.
+Interested parties/groups may review old or new program issues or activities, and may solicit input on projects being considered for their area under any programs covered by the Consolidated Plan (a five-year strategic plan for the use of federal dollars), prior to submitting a proposal, through their organization, to the Housing and Community Development Division.

-Housing and Community Development Division regularly partners with Neighborhood Services and Planning Divisions to attend neighborhood and community meetings.
+The County's Housing and Community Development Division regularly partners with Neighborhood Services and Planning Divisions to attend neighborhood and community meetings.
 Meetings organized by the Planning Division are primarily focused around land use changes and land development decisions.
 Those meetings are advertised on the County Calendar, which can be accessed by visiting the County's website at www.ocfl.net.
-Neighborhood Services Division participates in neighborhood meetings throughout Orange County, to include meetings of established Safe Neighborhood Groups (South Apopka, Tildenville, Azalea Park, Pine Hills, Pine Castle, South Goldenrod, South Orange Blossom Trail, Orlo Vista and Lee Road), meetings of the Pine Hills Neighborhood Improvement District Council, and meetings of various neighborhood organizations (Tangelo Park, North Lake Mann, People of Lockhart, Normandy Shores, etc.).
+The Neighborhood Services Division participates in neighborhood Groups (South Apopka, Tildenville, Azalea Park, Pine Hills, Pine Castle, South Goldenrod, South Orange Blossom Trail, Orlo Vista and Lee Road), meetings of the Pine Hills Neighborhood Improvement District Council, and meetings of various neighborhood organizations (Tangelo Park, North Lake Mann, People of Lockhart, Normandy Shores, etc.).
 Please contact Neighborhood Services Division (407-836-5621) to obtain a schedule of these meetings and additional details.

-Additionally, the Housing and Community Development Division staff will provide guidance in the interpretation of relevant federal regulations, strategies and objectives of the Consolidated Plan and Annual Action Plan, and referrals to appropriate agencies and to HUD, if necessary.
+Additionally, the Housing and Community Development Division staff will provide guidance in the interpretation of relevant federal regulations, strategies, and objectives of the Consolidated Plan Annual Action Plan, and CDBG-DR Action Plan, and offer referrals to appropriate agencies including HUD, if necessary.
 Orange County staff will provide technical assistance, to the greatest extent feasible, to all applicants or potential applicants and their constituents.
-Assistance may be in the form of one-on-one technical assistance to community leaders, or organizations and agencies that represent and/or assist minorities and disabled persons in developing proposals for funding assistance under any of the programs covered by the Consolidated Plan.
+Assistance may be in the form of one-on-one technical assistance to community leaders, or organizations and agencies that represent and/or assist low- to moderate-income individuals, those with limited English proficiency, minorities, and persons with disabilities, in developing proposals for funding assistance under any of the programs covered by the Consolidated Plan and/or CDBG-DR Action Plan.
 Staff may also attend meetings to provide needed technical assistance and to respond to community questions and/or concerns, or both.
 Assistance with proposals is not a guarantee of funding.

-Pre-award technical assistance sessions for annual Request for Applications (RFA) proposals are generally held in the beginning of March of each year, either virtually or in persons, at the Orange County Chambers (201 S. Rosalind Ave., Orlando, FL 32801).
+Pre-award technical assistance sessions for annual Request for Applications (RFA) proposals are generally held in the beginning of March of each year, either virtually or in person, at the Orange County Chambers (201 S. Rosalind Ave., Orlando, FL 32801).
 The exact dates and times are advertised in local newspapers in February, and the information is also emailed to the agencies and persons on the Division's distribution/contact list.
-To add their name(s) to the distribution list, agency representatives or interested individuals should email housing@ocfl.net.
-One-on-one technical assistance can also be requested via email (same email address) and provided upon availability of staff time.
+To add their name(s) to the distribution list, agency representatives or interested individuals should send an email to housing@ocfl.net.
+One-on-one technical assistance can also be requested via email (same email address) and provided upon availability of staff time and before an official Request for Applications (RFA) is announced.
+In accordance with the County's internal policy, staff cannot meet with organizations during the RFA process to discuss individual proposals.
+After an RFA is issued, all questions related to projects and program proposals will be addressed to the section's staff by email only.